bfetler/lending_club/README.md

 # lending_club

-**Regression Algorithm Tests** in Python are done using data from [Lending Club](https://www.lendingclub.com/info/download-data.action), an online lending service.
+**Regression Algorithm Tests** in Python using loan data from [Lending Club](https://www.lendingclub.com/info/download-data.action), an online lending service.

 #### *prob_lending_club.py*
 Boxplot, Histogram, QQplot of *Amount.Funded* and *Amount.Requested* from loan data subset.
 Plots are in **univariate/**.